Luca Brasi (band): 2019–2023: Everything is Tenuous and The World Don't Owe You Anything

 In August 2019, the band released a new single, "Tangled; Content".
 This was followed in February 2020 by "This Selfish Love".
 The band were scheduled to tour Australia in May 2020 with support from Drug Church, Moaning Lisa and Kat Edwards.
 This, however, was cancelled due to the COVID-19 pandemic.

 In June 2020, the band released a split seven-inch vinyl with Melbourne band Slowly Slowly.

 The band released their third single of 2020, "Dying to Feel Alive", in August 2020.
 This was followed by an acoustic tour of their native Tasmania, which sold out all eight shows the day it went on sale.

 On 19 November 2020, the band announced their fifth studio album, Everything Is Tenuous.
 The announcement was accompanied by another new single, "Every Time You're Here (I'm Gone)".
 The band released the album in February 2021.

 In December 2021, the band released "Jackies Are On the March", an original theme for the Tasmania JackJumpers celebrating the team's inclusion in the 2021–22 NBL season.
 In March 2023, the band returned to the triple j studios for a second Like a Version session.
 Along with performing their song "Party Scene", the band covered the song "Iris" by the Goo Goo Dolls with assistance from Melbourne-based singer-songwriter Eaglemont.

 In June 2023, Luca Brasi announced the release of their sixth studio album The World Don't Owe You Anything, which was released on 29 September 2023.

 2024–2025: hiatus

 In November 2024, the band announced that Marshall would be departing the band, to be replaced by Nick Manuell.

 As of June 2025, the group are on a hiatus.

+2026: tour

+In March 2026, the group announced a 10th anniversary celebratory tour around Australia of If This Is All We're Going to Be.